tylertitsworth/5th-age-srd/Classes/Necromancer.md

 7th level spell: Enemies engaged with the target are now vulnerable to all attacks.

-9th level spell: The target also rolls an icon relationship die with any necromantic icon, choosing whether the relationship is positive or negative.
+9th level spell: The target also gains an advantage from a necromantic relationship.

-#### Negative Energy Shield
+### Negative Energy Shield

 Close-quarters spell